github/codeql/docs/language/ql-spec/language.rst

    setliteral ::= "[" expr ("," expr)* "]"

 Set literals can be of any type, but the types within a set literal have to be consistent according to the following criterion: At least one of the set elements has to be of a type that is a supertype of all the set element types.
 This supertype is the type of the set literal.
 For example, ``float`` is a supertype of ``float`` and ``int``, therefore ``x = [4, 5.6]`` is valid.
 On the other hand, ``y = [5, "test"]`` does not adhere to the criterion.

+The values of a set literal expression are all the values of all the contained element expressions.

 Disambiguation of expressions
 -----------------------------